 We are currently able to do small- to large-size key giveaways and limited swag giveaways.
 Please contact us.

 The Massively Overpowered team is committed to ethical games journalism.
 Our staff are permitted to accept from studios games and game accounts only for editorial purposes, travel and lodging only for approved and valid studio events, and swag valued too little to pose any conflict of interest (under $50).
 Staff are not permitted to write about games or direct competitors to games in which they have a personal or familial stake.
 Staff must disclose all potential conflicts of interest to the editorial leadership or risk termination.
 Relevant conflicts as well as any studio accommodations will be disclosed in relevant articles in a dedicated effort to maintain transparency.
-MOP is partly funded through advertising, but we will not publish advertorials, sponsored content, native advertising, or advertisements that rely on trickery to be effective.
+MOP is partly funded through advertising, but we will not publish advertorials, sponsored articles, native advertising, or advertisements that rely on trickery to be effective.
+Podcast sponsorships and/or stream commercials will be clearly disclosed on air.
 Advertising is coordinated by a non-editorial staff member through an independent ad network and kept wholly separate from editorial processes.
 All articles will be appropriately sourced and their tipsters credited; the identities of our anonymous sources will be protected.
 We do not publish scored reviews of MMOs.

 Massively Overpowered is wholly owned and operated by Overpowered Media Group, LLC, an independent, small business founded by and for our writing team in 2015.
-Our remote contractors hail from eight US states as well as the UK.
+Our remote contractors hail from ten US states as well as the UK and Canada.
 We are formally based out of Philadelphia, Pennsylvania, USA.

 How can I contribute to the site?
 You’re awesome.
 You can chip in through our Patreon, which has its own set of donor rewards, or PayPal.
 You can also help by buying your usual Amazon goods through Massively OP’s affiliate link, spreading the word about the site to other MMORPG players, and circulating our best posts on Reddit and social media (seriously, it’s a huge help).
 Twitch users can also subscribe to our channel and donate directly through our Streams (use your free Amazon prime sub on us!).
 We are heavily ad-supported, which means whitelisting us in your ad-blockers is incredibly helpful.
 We also have affiliates, links for which will be displayed prominently on posts when logical; registering for games and buying stuff from them through us help us too.